Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 Why is the risk underestimated?

 Because a medication can give a false sense of security.
-Yet, a prescription substance can become dangerous when combined with alcohol, narcotics, or other sedative medications or when taken without medical supervision.
+Yet, a prescription drug can become dangerous when combined with alcohol, narcotics, or other sedative medications or when taken without medical supervision.

 Dependence